Chas' Crazy Creations

 To repair the tunneling damage they created you can either leave it alone and it will slowly grow back.
 If you want it to grow back faster - we raked away some of the dead grass, and added some fresh dirt to the dead patches.

-To repair the tunneling damage they created you can either leave it alone and it will slowly grow back.
-If you want it to grow back faster – we raked away some of the dead grass and added some fresh dirt to the dead patches.
+To repair the tunneling damage they created you can just leave it alone and it will slowly grow back.
+If you want it to grow back faster rake away some of the dead grass and add some fresh dirt to the dead patches.

 We planted some new grass seed to the dirt.
 We watered as usual.

-We planted some new grass seed in the dirt.
-We watered as usual.
+We planted some new grass seed in the dirt and watered as usual.
+If you add grass seed make sure to choose the grass type that is right for your area.

 Another common problem is animal urine.
 This can be dogs, cats, or in our case rabbits.
 It's a viscous cycle as the rabbits eat the grass down and create the dead space.
 While they are there they are urinating and that also kills the grass.
 Then when fresh grass starts to grow, they come back and eat the fresh stuff and repeat the pattern.

-Another common problem is animal urine.
 This can be dogs, cats, or in our case rabbits.
-It’s a vicious cycle as the rabbits eat the grass down and create dead space.
+It’s a vicious cycle as the rabbits eat the grass down and create dead spots.
 While they are there they are urinating and that also kills the grass.
 Then when fresh grass starts to grow, they come back and eat the fresh stuff and repeat the pattern.

 Putting a fence up will help keep the rabbits out of your yard.
 To grow the dead spots back, you want to neutralize the ammonia & nitrogen from the urine.
 Mix together 2 Tablespoons baking soda with a gallon of water.